HomeHealth articlesblood routine variationWhat Are the Things to Stop Before a Blood Test?

 How to Communicate With the Phlebotomist?

-Phlebotomy is a process of vein puncturing and drawing blood from the vein or inducing fluids into the vein.
-A phlebotomist will assist the laboratory technicians, doctors, and nurses with the blood collection.
-Laboratory staff includes the technician and phlebotomists.
+Phlebotomy involves puncturing a vein and drawing blood from it or inducing fluids into it.
+A phlebotomist assists laboratory technicians, doctors, and nurses with blood collection.
+Laboratory staff includes technicians and phlebotomists.
 They are trained in health care and perform lab procedures safely.

-It is essential to communicate with them regarding allergies, and certain medications, especially blood thinners.
-Since these medications will prolong the clotting time of blood, the staff will be careful in handling while drawing blood and suggest proper aftercare procedures.
+It is essential to communicate with them regarding allergies and certain medications, especially blood thinners.
+Since these medications prolong the clotting time of blood, the staff will be careful while drawing blood and suggest proper aftercare procedures.

 Conclusion:

-A blood test is a procedure to get information about health status.
-It will often help to screen various body organs and systems and diagnose various disease conditions.
-Screening has the advantage of detecting diseases even before the symptoms occur.
-Hence, using blood tests to monitor a disease will help in better treatment planning and progression.
+A blood test is a procedure to obtain information about health status.
+It often helps to screen various body organs and systems and diagnose various disease conditions.
+Screening has the advantage of detecting diseases even before symptoms occur.
+Hence, blood tests to monitor a disease will help better plan treatment and progression.

 Dr. Sajeev Kumar